What is a “Pre-existing” Condition Under Workers Comp in Massachusetts?

 According to Mass.
 Gen. Laws Ch.
 152 § 1(7A), when a compensable injury combines with a non-compensable pre-existing condition, the new combination-injury may only be covered by workers’ compensation to the extent that the compensable injury is a significant cause of the overall condition.

 For example, suppose your pre-existing condition is an old neck injury that causes recurrent bouts of pain.
 Next, suppose that you suffer a compensable on-the-job injury to your neck and the pain becomes debilitating and constant.
 Workers’ compensation may cover you only to the extent that your new injury exacerbates your condition.

 Naturally, disentangling two injuries that combine into one painful condition is difficult, and your claims for workers’ compensation may be met with skepticism.
 Our Somerville workers’ compensation attorneys can help you get the compensation you need to recover from your injuries.

 Call Our Massachusetts Workers’ Compensation Attorneys for Assistance

 If you were receiving benefits for a pre-existing condition when you were injured at work, you can still file for worker’s compensation.
 Our Cambridge workers’ compensation lawyers can help you maximize your compensation.
-Call the Law Office of John J. Sheehan at (617) 925-6407 for a free case evaluation.
+Call the Framingham, MA workers’ compensation lawyers at the Law Office of John J. Sheehan at (617) 925-6407 for a free case evaluation.